 OMD is remunerated for its services via a flat % fee on the media/activity plan.
 The same flat fee applies to all media plans/activity regardless of size or type.
-More info on the OMD contract scope can be found here.
+Read more on the OMD contract scope.

 Choose a communications services provider (for services outside of OMD's scope)

 Buyers across NSW Government may be familiar with schemes for potential suppliers, such as the Advertising and Digital Communications Scheme.
 Scheme members are approved suppliers with proven capabilities to deliver specific goods and services. buy.nsw is the one-stop shop for whole-of-government procurement resources and services.
 The buy.nsw Supplier Hub is the platform where NSW Government buyers and suppliers can connect.

 The Advertising and Digital Communications Prequalification Scheme (the Scheme) lists prequalified advertising and digital communications service providers across a range of fields, including but not limited to, video production, market research and graphic design.

 - Makes it easier for NSW Government departments and agencies to source approved suppliers for a range of marketing communications services